Robby Gordon: Controversies

 During the inaugural NAPA Auto Parts 200 at Circuit Gilles Villeneuve in 2007, Gordon was involved in an on-circuit altercation with fellow driver Marcos Ambrose.
 Gordon passed Ambrose to take the lead at the same time as a multi-car wreck was unfolding behind them; Ambrose spun him, under a yellow flag, to reclaim it seconds later.
-After an unusually long delay in sorting out the field for the restart, NASCAR eventually determined that Gordon would restart in 13th position.
-Gordon, who had a strong race all day, refused to go to that position, and was black flagged after the restart, and after spinning out Ambrose.
-Gordon did not come in for his penalty and was then given the black flag with diagonal white cross, meaning that his subsequent laps were no longer being scored.
-As a result, he finished 18th.
-Following the race, Gordon proceeded to do burnouts on the front straightaway as if celebrating his victory, alongside race winner Kevin Harvick.
+After an unusually long delay in sorting out the field for the restart, NASCAR eventually determined that Gordon would restart in thirteenth position.
+Gordon, who had a strong race all day, refused to go to that position, and was black flagged after the restart.
+After spinning out Ambrose.
+Gordon did not come in for his penalty and was then given the black flag with diagonal white cross, which meant that his remaining laps would not count.
+As a result, he finished eighteenth.
+Following the race, Gordon proceeded to do burnouts on the front straightaway as if celebrating his victory alongside race winner Kevin Harvick.
 He announced in a post-race interview that he would appeal the result of the race.
 However, NASCAR suspended Gordon for the following race at Pocono.
 In a statement released soon after the NASCAR announcement, Gordon apologized for his actions but maintained that NASCAR made a mistake in telling him to line up in the 13th position.

 Gordon was docked 100 driver and owner points as a result of rule infractions during Speedweeks of 2008 at Daytona.
 Gordon's car was found with an unapproved front bumper cover.
-His crew chief Frank Kerr was suspended for 6 weeks until April 9, 2008, was fined $100,000, and placed on probation until December 31, 2008.
+His crew chief Frank Kerr was suspended for six weeks until April 9, 2008, fined $100,000 and placed on probation until December 31, 2008.
 Gordon was not fined.
 Gordon appealed the penalty issued by NASCAR in February, 2008.
 Gordon issued a press statement.
 "This was an innocent mistake made by someone not even on our race team.
 They accidentally sent us the new Dodge noses that haven't yet been approved by NASCAR."
 According to NASCAR Gordon's Dodge nose says Charger, but it is actually an Avenger and it had the approved nose's part number.
-On March 5, 2008, the National Stock Car Racing Commission restored the points lost in the penalty and rescinded the suspension of Crew Chief Kerr.
+On March 5, 2008, the National Stock Car Racing Commission restored the points lost in the penalty and rescinded the suspension of crew chief Kerr.
 In their ruling, the commission also increased the fine to $150,000.